 Not meeting their conditions is not good as their service fee is a bit extreme I think at $12 per month.
 That's not something I'd interested in paying if it can be avoided.
 As of writing this avoiding the fee requires meeting at least one of these conditions every month:

 - Daily minimum balance of $2000

 - At least 10 transactions using your debit card

 - A $2000 daily minimum is just nuts.
-Some days I'd have that much, but not every day.
+Some days I will have that much, but not every day.

 - I get paid via checks, direct deposit is not an option.

-- I do not do much shopping and when I do I prefer to use either my Band of America credit card for it's rewards or plain cash.
+- I do not do much shopping and when I do I prefer to use either my Bank of America credit card for it's rewards or plain cash.

-Until recently I'd just been trying to ensure I always got in at least the 10 transactions.
+Until recently I would just try to ensure I always got in at least the 10 transactions.
 Typically this would mean making a few small purchases near the end of the month with my debit card just to get the transaction.
 This meant spending money I did not really want to spend.

 I would occasionally miss a few months but so far it seems wells fargo has waived the fee anyway.
 I'm not sure if they have some sort of forgiveness policy or what.
 If they do that's great but I'd rather not rely on that being a thing forever.